GSA/piv-guides/pages/details.md

 </div>

-This section will help you view the data stored on the PIV credential, and information about the certificates, In this section, we focus on the simple methods for:
+This section will help you view the data stored on the PIV credential, and information about the certificates.
+We identify the simple methods for:

 1. [Viewing your PIV credential certificates](#viewing-your-piv-credential-certificates)
 1. [Exporting PIV certificates](#exporting-piv-certificates)